 STANFORD’S HASSO PLATNER SCHOOL OF DESIGN (D.SCHOOL) FELLOWS PROGRAM

-For the last three years, the Stanford d.school has created space for social entrepreneurs , described as “restless experts” looking to go beyond what they know and innovate new solutions, platforms and initiatives in their fields.
+For four years, the Stanford d.school has created space for social entrepreneurs , described as “restless experts” looking to go beyond what they know and innovate new solutions, platforms and initiatives in their fields.
 At Stanford, the fellows apply design thinking to real-world challenges and emerge with new tools and (aspirationally) with game-changing solutions to some of humanity’s messiest problems.
-Over the last year, I have been working with the Fellows to translate the results of the design process into a strategy and/or organizational design that will accommodate growth and continued experimentation beyond the Fellowship.
+In 2016, I spent a year embedded at the d.school working with the Fellows to translate the results of the design process into a strategy and/or organizational design that accommodated growth and continued experimentation beyond the Fellowship.

 Network Leadership Training